webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 a=end-of-candidates
 ```

-This is what we now from this message
+This is what we know from this message

 * We have two media sections, one audio and one video
 * Each of those are a `sendrecv` Transceiver.
 We are getting two streams, and we can send two back.